ugoswami11/ml-course-bootcamp/notes/04_evaluation-metrics.md

     np.repeat([x,y], [z,w]) - returns a numpy array with a z number of x values, and a w number of y values. roc_curve(x, y) - sklearn.metrics class for calculating the false positive rates, true positive rates, and thresholds, given a target x dataset and a predicted y dataset.

+## AUC
+The Area under the ROC curves can tell us how good is our model with a single value.
+The AUROC of a random model is 0.5, while for an ideal one is 1.

+In ther words, AUC can be interpreted as the probability that a randomly selected positive example has a greater score than a randomly selected negative example.

+Classes and methods:

+    auc(x, y) - sklearn.metrics class for calculating area under the curve of the x and y datasets.
+For ROC curves x would be false positive rate, and y true positive rate. roc_auc_score(x, y) - sklearn.metrics class for calculating area under the ROC curves of the x false positive rate and y true positive rate datasets.